-- Provide options for American wool growers to market American wool overseas. - Identify new and maintain primary markets. - Rebuild demand from United States textile mills for American wool. - Use the branding platform (Experience Wool) to share the benefits of American wool while modernizing the image of wool for today's consumer.
+- Market and promote American wool domestically and internationally.
+ASI matches funds from the USDA/ Foreign Agricultural Service program to promote American wool and sheepskins. - Increase competition for American wool growers by providing options to market American wool overseas. - Identify new and maintain primary U.S. and International markets. - Assist in rebuilding demand from United States textile mills for American wool. - Utilize the branding platform (Experience Wool) across website and social media to educate consumers about American wool.
+Continue to develop original content for consumer promotion via video, articles and graphics that share the benefits of American wool while telling unique and engaging stories about the American Wool industry to engage with consumers.

-Despite strong economic growth for the last two years and strong consumer confidence in the United States, retail sales growth for the year to July 2019 was slower in the year to date than in 2018.
-All other major wool consuming countries (including China) except the United Kingdom also experienced poor or negative growth in clothing retail sales.
-Retail sales need to improve to help demand for wool through the supply chain, particularly given the increased purchases of Merino wool in the past 10 months.
+Despite strong economic growth for the last two years and strong consumer confidence in the United States, retail sales growth for the year to July 2020 was slower in the year to date than in 2019.
+Due to the COVID-19 pandemic in the last six months of the budget year, all other major wool consuming countries (including China) also experienced poor or negative growth in clothing retail sales.
+Retail sales will need to improve to help demand for wool through the supply chain.

-Total American wool exports decreased by 26.4 percent by volume to 7.6 million pounds clean weight and 31.5 percent by value to \$18.1 million.
-With increased uncertainty now the norm for international trade, it is now even more important for ASI to continue to expand efforts to increase diversification of domestic and international markets for American wool.
+Total American wool exports decreased by 48.5 percent by volume to 3.9 million pounds clean weight and 49 percent by value to \$9.2 million.
+With increased uncertainty being a norm for international trade, it will be increasingly important for ASI to continue to expand efforts to increase diversification of domestic and international markets for American wool.

-ASI works in conjunction with the Foreign Agricultural Service on many international marketing activities.
+ASI matches funds and works in conjunction with the Foreign Agricultural Service on many international marketing activities.

-Collateralized the introduction and expansion of the American wool brand by promoting use of the logo and the American wool website.
-The website helps to show customers that wool is a high performance fiber and relevant in today's marketplace.
-Particularly, we're showing that wool can be worn next to skin and is washable, as well as a fiber used in high fashion and the home furnishings market.
+Collateralized the introduction and expansion of the American wool brand by promoting use of American wool with social media, creating videos and apropos messaging, logo and the American wool website.
+Through various platforms - such as Instagram, Facebook, Vimeo and the American wool website - the goal is to show customers that wool is a high-performance fiber and relevant in today's marketplace.
+Particularly, ASI is showing that wool can be worn next to skin and is washable, as well as a fiber used in high fashion and the home furnishings market.